 - Social Workers

-The Fourteenth International Conference on Positive Behavior Support will feature over 150 oral presentations, posters, pre-conference and skill-building workshops highlighting empirical findings, assessment and intervention methods, current topics, and other aspects of Positive Behavior Support.
+The 16th International Conference on Positive Behavior Support will feature over 150 oral presentations, posters, pre-conference and skill-building workshops highlighting empirical findings, assessment and intervention methods, current topics, and other aspects of Positive Behavior Support.
 Presentations and workshops will focus on topics including:

 - Early Childhood: The Early Childhood strand includes presentations about systems change efforts, research, evidence-based practices, and case study presentations related to young children (birth through age 5) and PBS implementation

 - Integration and Alignment: Presentations in this strand provide frameworks for integrating and aligning systems of support (e.g., academic and behavior MTSS supports, positive behavior supports and mental health systems) to enhance student success and interagency collaboration and cooperation.

 - Individualized Student Supports (Tier III): This strand emphasizes the use of PBS principles and technology to support individual students within a school setting.
 The focus is on one or more specific students, rather than the school system.

 - Classroom (Tier II): Presentations in this strand focus on how the principles and technology of PBS are implemented within classroom settings.